How We're Organized

 Contact: Jennifer Aiton

-Brian Accardo joined the District in January 2016 as General Counsel.
+Brian Accardo joined the District in January 2016 as General Counsel and took on the additional role of Chief of Staff in September 2017.
 He previously held leadership positions at the Florida Department of Environmental Protection for five years, serving as a program director and as special counsel.

 In 2013, the American Bar Association awarded Accardo the Distinguished Environmental Advocates Award for his accomplishments and contribution to the development of law, policy and programs in the areas of energy and the environment.